 Back to top

 Review an application if you’re making a CICA claim yourself

 Review the "health" of an existing claim, if you’re claiming by yourself or using another law firm

 Apply to the CICA to medically re-open your case.

 As well as helping you through the CICA process, our solicitors can help you with a range of related services.
-We have a specialist team of Client Liaison Managers, who can help you with issues such as accessing benefits and rehabilitation services.
+We have a specialist team of Support and Rehabilitation Coordinators, who can help you with issues such as accessing benefits and rehabilitation services.
 We can also offer advice on Court of Protection issues through our dedicated team.